The Whirlwind (newspaper): Brief life

-End of the paper
+End

 The 8 November 1890 issue of The Whirlwind was the last to carry Erskine's name on the letterhead.
 Issues from 20 onwards appeared with his name crossed-out and were produced solely by Vivian.
 Erskine's absence from the paper was briefly note in that issue: "Our colleague has, for the nonce, been called from us.
 While duly deploring the discontinuance of his collaboration, we feel so deeply the importance of what is before him that we refrain from further regret and wish him Godspeed upon his delicate mission, in the full confidence that his brilliant success will shed additional lustre upon our own triumphs during his absence".

 The 26th issue of the paper was published on 27 December 1890.
 It had fewer pages than most previous issues, and it led with a note from Vivian entitled "Not Dead but sleepy" which read, in part: "There will not be a Christmas number of The Whirlwind, but a large extra-special edition will be published on the birthday of the Proprietor-Editor, 3rd.
 April 1891.
 Until then The Whirlwind proposes to hibernate and, during the next three months, hushed in grim repose, will show no sign of life...
 The Proprietor-Editor finds that the direction of the Whirlwind absorbs his whole time...
 He intends devoting the next three months to political organization".

 Early in 1891, Vivian announced he was standing for election in the Bradford East constituency and Erskine that he was standing in Buteshire.

 In April 1891, despite their political ambitions, Erskine and Vivian were attempting to raise capital to restart the newspaper.
 Despite this, The Whirlwind did not resume publication.
-It's 26 issues had proved lively and eccentric indeed, filled with polemic, scurrilous personal attacks, political essays and drawings from some of the leading artists of the day.
+Its 26 issues had proved lively and eccentric indeed, filled with polemic, scurrilous personal attacks, political essays and drawings from some of the leading artists of the day.